-Used in the calculation of risk-based capital ratios.
-The face value of assets is discounted using risk-weighting factors in order to reflect a comparable risk per dollar among all types of assets.
+As prescribed by the OSFI guidelines and used in the calculation of risk-based capital ratios.
+The face value of on-balance sheet assets is discounted using specified risk-weighting factors that reflect the relative risk of the asset.
 The risk inherent in off-balance sheet instruments is also recognized, first by determining a credit equivalent amount, and then by applying appropriate risk-weighting factors.